Abstract independence relations in neostability theory: Introduction

 \subsection{Acknowledgments}

-The present work was completed during my PhD at Imperial College London supported by an EPSRC scholarship.
+The present work was completed during my PhD at Imperial College London and funded by the EPSRC (EP/W524323/1).
+The final revision was undertaken at the University of Cambridge under an LMS Early Career Fellowship.
 I am deeply grateful to my supervisors, David Evans and Charlotte Kestner, for their guidance, suggestions, and constant support.
 I would also like to thank Christian d'Elbée and Nicholas Ramsey for many useful comments and suggestions.